This policy applies to students studying on a taught programme (undergraduate or masters or taught stage of a professional doctorate).

 - outside the student’s control, meaning that the effect could not be avoided, counteracted or reduced by the student taking reasonable steps in preparation or in response.

-- In submitting a request, the student should set out all the relevant factors via a Mitigating Circumstances Form, including details of the class, assessment or deadline in question, the nature of the circumstances and their effect on the student’s work.
-Only that information which is included in the student’s written submission may be
+In submitting a request, the student should set out all the relevant factors via a Mitigating Circumstances Form, including details of the class, assessment or deadline in question, the nature of the circumstances and their effect on the student’s work.
+Only that information which is included in the student’s written submission will taken and processed.

-- Requests will not normally be considered retrospectively unless it is clearly communicated that the delay could not have been avoided or reduced due to the circumstances.
+Requests will not normally be considered retrospectively unless it is clearly communicated that the delay could not have been avoided or reduced due to the circumstances.
 Each case will be reviewed on an individual basis taking into account all factors leading up to the request.
 The private or confidential nature of the circumstances may restrict the documentary evidence submitted.
-In these cases confidential confirmation from support services eg. Student Welfare Officer will be taken into

 - if the circumstances described therein are not significant, not relevant and not outside the student’s control; or